Setting up the online store: Introduction

 For the purposes of this quick start guide, we will use plentyShop Ceres, the payment methods PayPal and cash in advance, as well as DHL as shipping provider.
 If you do not want to use some of them, skip the respective chapters of the quick start guide.

-After completing the Integrations Assistant, go to Plugins » Plugin overview.
+After completing the Integrations Assistant, go to Plugins » Plugin set overview.

 Installing your plugins may take a few minutes.
-The installation process has finished when a timestamp appears in the plugin overview.
+The table in the Plugin set overview indicates when installation has finished.

 Right next to the plugin sets, you will find filter settings.
 You can use these to display a different selection of plugins according to various criteria.
 When you open a plugin set, it shows all plugins installed in that set by default.